-If the way God provided coaches, buildings and equipment wasn’t enough, there have also been the young men who have thanked them for sharing the love of God the Father after they lost their earthly fathers.
+If the way God provided coaches, buildings and equipment wasn’t enough, there have also been the young men and women who have thanked them for sharing the love of God the Father after they lost their earthly fathers.
 Ayvazyan said when he reflects on all the miracles the ministry has experienced, it all points to God with them.

 “This is only the beginning of Fight Life,” he said.
 “Right now, I see one puzzle piece, but God gives us another piece and He sees the big picture.
 I don’t know His story for Fight Life, but God does.
 This is only the beginning.”